VendingMashine/catapult/README.md

 	RouteMapper.add(models.Cat, models.Dog)
 	var router = RouteMapper.getRouter()

-Assign a route for your new endpoints
+Mount a path for your new endpoints

 	app.use("/",router)